4 Effective Ways to Visualize LightGBM Trees

 Visualize with dtreeviz

-For using dtreeviz it requires of course its own, but also a graphviz package.
-With dtreeviz I not only don't need to generate and convert files, but also final view is much more pleasing thanks to added automatically colors.
+I not only don't need to generate and convert files, but also final view is much more pleasing thanks to automatically added colors and diagrams in stead of nodes and leafs.

 from dtreeviz import model